jdbdnz/blogless/README.md

 1.  build your own template.
 From scratch, or using a boiler plate (a node package to create this would be cool)
 1. Literally anything you like, it's an API after all

-## Is it ready yet?

-No, sorry!
-If you'd like to see it happen sooner, consider contributing.
+## Where do I sign up?

+Unfortunately it's still too incomplete to launch.
+Tweet me encouragement to make it happen faster @jdbdnz or feel free to contribute

 ## Running locally

 1. Ensure `ruby`, `bundler`, `npm`, and `yarn` are installed
-1.  `bundle install` && `cd client` && `yarn install`
+1. Install dependencies `bundle install` && `cd client` && `yarn install`
+1. Generate a secret key by deleting `config/credentials.yml.enc` then running `EDITOR=vim rails credentials:edit` (this will generate a new encrypted `credentials.yml.enc` as well as an unversioned `master.key` used to decrypt it).
 1. In separate terminals
     1.  `rails s -p 3001`
     1.  `yarn start`